-The key drivers for the success of the ecosystems work are to understand the reference ecosystems that are to be re-created on the disturbed areas of the RPA, the characteristics of the waste rock in which the plants are to grow, and the factors that will promote or hinder vegetation establishment and long-term sustainability.
+The key drivers for the success of the ecosystems work are to understand the reference ecosystems that represent an appropriate rehabilitation target for disturbed areas of the RPA, the characteristics of the waste rock in which the plants are to grow, and the factors that will promote or hinder ecosystem establishment and long-term sustainability.
 Success in these areas will provide the habitat suitable for recolonisation by native fauna.

-ERA, and our partner Kakadu Native Plant Supplies, have demonstrated considerable success in collecting and propagating local provenance plant species, establishing these species on waste rock, particularly on the TLF for over 13 years (Plate 19), Pit 1 for over 2 years (Plate 20) and more recently Stage 52 that was planted about 9 months ago (Plate 21).
+ERA, and our partner Kakadu Native Plant Supplies, have demonstrated considerable success in collecting seed and propagating local provenance plant species, establishing these species on waste rock, particularly on the TLF for over 14 years (Photo 19), Pit 1 for over 3 years (Photo 20) and more recently Stage 52 that was planted over a year ago (Photo 21).